jump-cellpainting/2024_Chandrasekaran_NatureMethods/README.md

 Then run the jupyter notebook (`analysis/0.percent_matching.ipynb`) to create the figures in `analysis/figues/`.

+# Compute resources
+For segmentation and feature extraction, each plate of images took on average 30 minutes to process, using a fleet of 200 m4.xlarge spot instances (800 vCPUs), which cost approximately $10 per plate.
+Aggregation into mean profiles takes 12-18 hours, though can be parallelized onto a single large machine, at the total cost of <$1 per plate.
+For profile processing with pycytominer, each plate took under two minutes, using a local machine (Intel Core i9 with 16 GB memory)

 # License

 We use a dual license in this repository.